 - There have been five incidents of lynching of leopards in Assam this year.
 While one leopard was lynched in Fatasil area of Guwahati in June, the other four incidents took place in Upper Assam districts like Dibrugarh, Jorhat and Golaghat.

-On a lazy Sunday morning in June this year, with the pandemic keeping most people indoors, chaos ensued at Katahbari Pahar (hill) area in Guwahati – the rapidly urbanising capital of Assam – couched between the eastern Himalayan foothills.
+On a lazy Sunday morning in June this year, with the pandemic keeping most people indoors, chaos ensued at Katahbari Pahar (hill) area in Guwahati – the rapidly urbanising city in Assam – couched between the eastern Himalayan foothills.

 The area falls under the Fatasil Reserve Forest (670.44 ha), one of the eight notified reserve forests in Guwahati.
 The local community members there had found an adult leopard sleeping on someone’s courtyard.